 Siren

-Once in the Market Square, you need"Get acquainted" with the ancient patroness of the city - the Siren.
-They say, once a very long time, curiosity led a young mermaid into the waters of the Vistula.
-The fishermen were fascinated by her, and she fell in love with these simple and kind people and with pleasure sang their beautiful songs with them.
-Once, one merchant learned about the existence of a mermaid and decided to make money on her magical voice.
-He caught the Siren, put her in a cage and made him sing, collecting money for the performance.
-But the fishermen came to the aid of a mermaid and released her.
-In gratitude for this Siren promised to protect Warsaw from all troubles.
-Now a bellicose mermaid with a sword and shield is a symbol and one of the main attractions of Warsaw.
-Her figure is depicted on the coat of arms, and the monument is set on the Market Square. sightseeing in Warsaw
+Once you get to the Market Square, you need to"meet" the ancient patroness of the city - Siren.
+They say that once upon a time, curiosity brought a young mermaid to the waters of the Vistula.
+Fishermen were enchanted by her, and she fell in love with these simple and kind people and sang them her beautiful songs with pleasure.
+One day, a merchant learned of the mermaid's existence and decided to make money on her magical voice.
+He caught Siren, put her in a cage and forced her to sing, collecting money for the performance.
+But the fishermen came to the aid of the mermaid and freed her.
+In gratitude for this, Siren promised to protect Warsaw from all troubles.
+Now the warlike mermaid with a sword and shield is a symbol and one of the main attractions of Warsaw.
+Her figure is depicted on the coat of arms, and a monument is erected on the Market Square.sightseeing in Warsaw

 Historical Museum of Warsaw

-The Historical Museum is also located on the Market Square.area.
-If you have some free time, be sure to check it out!
-You will be shown an amazing documentary about the devastation that was in Warsaw after the war and the slow, painstaking restoration of the city.
-Going out into the street, you will see the Old Town with different eyes.
+The Historical Museum is also located on Rynoksquare.
+If you have some free time - definitely go there!
+You will be shown an amazing documentary about the devastation that was Warsaw after the end of the war and the slow, painstaking restoration of the city.
+Once you go outside, you will see the Old Town with different eyes.

 The executioner's house